kimbjerge/insectDCT/README.md

 ![Alt text](Pipeline.png)

+Estimating flower cover is currently in development.

 ## Python environment files ##
 README-conda-env-yolo11.txt - environment requirements

 ### Getting started ###

-1. Download, unzip, and copy the python npy files to the subfolder python as described above
+1. Download the repository and install it with the same directory structure

 2. Install the environment requirements see: README-conda-env-yolo11.txt (Anaconda)